CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 and a framebuffer.
 More information about the rasterized graphics pipeline can be found in the class slides and in the CIS 560 lecture notes.

-The base code provided includes an OBJ loader and much of the I/O and bookkeeping code.
+The base code provided includes an glTF loader (tinygltfloader) and much of the I/O and bookkeeping code.
 It also includes some functions that you may find useful, described below.
 The core rasterization pipeline is left for you to implement.